-Consider the example electrical engineer ad above:
+Consider the sample electrical engineer posting listed above.

-What if beyond the listed skills, the company informed their hiring manager or committee that they would prefer someone who also was experienced in assuring energy code compliance and conducting engineering inspections?
+What if beyond the listed skills, the company informed their hiring manager or committee that they would prefer someone who was also experienced in assuring energy code compliance and conducting engineering inspections?

 It’s especially beneficial if you network with fellow professionals who spend considerable time on hiring committees.
 That’s how you can find out what skills are up-and-coming in importance.

 By taking continuing education classes or attending workshops or presentations at conferences, you’ll be able to continuously update your skill set.
-Additionally, look through job ads related to your field periodically.
-Identify any skill sets that you don’t possess but are appearing in more and more job ads.
-Those are skills you should seek to acquire!
-That is how you increase your chances of getting noticed by a hiring manager or committee.
+Additionally, look through job descriptions related to your field periodically.
+Identify any skill sets that you don’t possess but notice frequently appearing in job descriptions.
+Those are skills you should seek to acquire and include on a resume.

 In this case, identify your experience and discuss the relevance of your degree.
 Most people may only have a vague understanding of what students with your degree do and are trained in.

 In many instances, if you have comparable skills or are close to having the minimum amount of years of experience, you will often get an interview—especially if not many people apply for the position.
-That happens more than people realize.

-4. What if you have no skills required for the job?
+What if you have no skills required for the job?

 This is an entirely different matter.
 You may encounter a sympathetic hiring manager who understands the plight of new graduates seeking employment.
-More likely, however, you run the risk of having your future applications deleted outright, particularly if you regularly apply to positions at that company for which you’re unqualified.
+More likely, however, you run the risk of having your future job applications deleted outright, particularly if you regularly apply to jobs for which you’re unqualified.

-5. What are hard skills?
+What are hard skills?

-Hard skills are those that generally require specialized training.
+Hard skills are measurable skills that typically require specialized training.
 They’re identified as required skill sets within a job description.
 Hard skills may include abilities in computer repair, bookkeeping, or typing.

-Any hard skills noted in job descriptions are skills to put on résumés.
-The more of these skills that you possess and place on your résumé, the more likely you will be called in for an interview.
+Any hard skills noted in job descriptions are skills to put on resumes.
+The more of these skills that you possess and place on your resume, the more likely you will be called in for an interview.